lart-bangor/research-assistant/docs/source/users/configuration.rst

 You could decide to use any possible sequence consisting of available tasks.

-For example, you may not want to require an electronic consent form for your study, thus removing the consent form from the sequence, and may want the LSBQe to advance into the AGT as is typical in linguistic studies where a background questionnaire precedes the main research method (see Figure 13).
+For example, you may not want to require an electronic consent form for your study, thus removing the consent form from the sequence, and may want the LSBQe to advance into the AGT as is typical in linguistic studies where a background questionnaire precedes the main research method **(see Figure 13)*8.

 .. figure:: figures/tsfigure44.png
       :width: 400